adgreenie/Project3/project-description.md

 # Project Overview

 -We propose the creation of a full stack application, Twitter clone.
 Using a back end with full CRUD abilities from the front end to populate data that the user posts.
-Styled in modern mobile first approach, then scaling up to the desktop applications.
+Styled in moderb mobile first approach, then scaling up to the desktop applications.
 We would like our users to be able to post their content, and have others comment on the posts.
 Front end will be using React while backend will be a Express, Mongo, and Mongoose.

 ## Project Links